 An option is a contract which involves one party (the issuer (writer) of the option contract) undertaking to buy (Put Option) or sell (Call Option) the underlying financial instrument to the other party (the holder of the contract), at a predetermined price (the strike price), if the holder demands it.
 The date when the holder can exercise this right depends on the type of option in question.
 An American option may be exercised at any time during the life of the option.
 A European option may only be executed on the expiration date.
 The holder pays a premium to the writer for the right stated in the contract.
 The price of the option normally follows the price of the underlying financial instrument.
 The main elements in the price of an option are the difference between the market value of the underlying financial instrument and the agreed strike price as well as a time value, which is an expression of possible future fluctuations in the value of the underlying financial instrument.
-The time value of the underlying financial instrument and the agreed strike price as well as a time value, which is an expression of possible future fluctuations in the value of the underlying financial instrument and the agreed strike price of a call option may fall even if the value of the underlying financial instrument has risen.
+The time value declines as the remaining life of the option is reduced, so that the price of a call option may fall even if the value of the underlying financial instrument has risen.